hiroMTB/vscode_oF/README.md

 1. download and install vscode.
 2. download or clone this repositry to your /oF/apps folder
 2. open project file with vscode(vscode_oF.code-workspace).
-3. Command + B and select "buid debug" for compiling oF and exampleProject. (excute make command)
+3. Command Palette (View->Command Palette) and select "Run Build Task".
+4. Select "Build Debug", "Clean ALL", "Build Release", "Clean Debug", "Clean All"
+5. Hit F5 key to start debugging.
+(Release app will start automaticaly after build)

 # How to start your own project
 1. Copy and paste /exampleEmpty folder and start your own project.